Sadik-Hossain/my-obsidian-notes/Courses/FEM/Find Client/maintain and growing your audience.md

 > - guest post
 > - a new sector

-You can do those search engine optimized blog posts\
+You can do search engine optimized blog posts\
 you do the webinars\
 you can do speaking podcast guests that's a really good one.
 There's loads of podcasts, they're constantly looking for guests, you've got something good to talk about, why not?